 MATERIALS AND METHODS

 A total of 200 raw chicken meat samples were procured from retail outlets distributed across five districts in the study region, ensuring broad geographic representation.
 Specifically, 65 samples were obtained from Jammu, 40 from Udhampur, 40 from Rajouri, 35 from Kathua, and 20 from Samba.
 The sampling strategy involved random selection from local markets within each district to minimize bias and reflect real-world consumer exposure.
 Each meat sample, weighing approximately 10 grams, was placed into sterile, leak-proof containers immediately after collection.
 To preserve microbial integrity and prevent external contamination, the samples were handled under aseptic conditions and transported in iceboxes to maintain a cold chain.
-Upon arrival at the laboratory, all samples were properly labeled and stored at a refrigerated temperature of 4°C until microbiological analysis was performed.
+Upon arrival at the laboratory, all samples were properly labelled and stored at a refrigerated temperature of 4°C until microbiological analysis was performed.
 The enumeration of Campylobacter species was conducted based on standardized procedures outlined by the American Public Health Association (APHA, 1984), with appropriate methodological adaptations to suit the specific needs of this study.
 For initial preparation, 10 grams of each meat sample were aseptically weighed and mixed with 90 ml of sterile normal saline solution to obtain a 10⁻¹ dilution.
 This mixture was thoroughly homogenized to ensure even bacterial dispersion.
 Subsequently, a series of tenfold serial dilutions were prepared up to a maximum dilution of 10⁻⁶.To isolate Campylobacter spp., aliquots of the diluted samples were inoculated onto Modified Charcoal Cefoperazone Deoxycholate Agar (MCCDA), a selective medium suitable for detecting these pathogens.
 The inoculated plates were incubated at 42°C for 48 hours under microaerophilic conditions, which were established using a candle extinction jar method.
 To further enhance the low-oxygen environment required for Campylobacter growth, a nutrient agar plate seeded with Escherichia coli was also placed inside the jar.
 Following incubation, presumptive Campylobacter colonies were identified by their distinct appearance, typically characterized by white to gray, moist colonies with a metallic sheen.
 Further confirmation of the isolates was achieved through a series of diagnostic tests.
 These included Gram staining to verify the characteristic spiral or curved rod-shaped, Gram-negative morphology, along with a panel of biochemical assays such as oxidase, catalase, urease activity, Hippurate hydrolysis, and indoxyl acetate hydrolysis.
 Final bacterial counts were recorded and expressed in logarithmic colony-forming units per gram (log cfu/g) for statistical analysis and interpretation

 RESULT